unoplatform/uno/doc/articles/features/windows-devices-sensors.md

 ### Implementation notes

-`ReportInterval` and `ReadingChanged` APIs are available on Android and iOS.

 #### Android

-* Only `ReadingChanged` event is supported, system does not support retrieval of a single reading
+* Only `ReadingChanged` event and `ReportInterval` is supported, system does not support retrieval of a single reading.

 #### iOS

-* Only `ReadingChanged` event is supported, system does not support retrieval of a single reading
+* Only `ReadingChanged` event is supported, system does not support retrieval of a single reading. `ReportInterval` is not supported.

 #### WASM